Jayman2000/jasons-pre-commit-hooks/README.md

 to get started.
 Skip [the part about creating a pre-commit configuration](https://pre-commit.com/#2-add-a-pre-commit-configuration).
 - This repo uses an [EditorConfig](https://editorconfig.org) file.
+- Try to keep lines seventy-two characters long or shorter.

 ## Copying